scperkins/EJEHardenberg.github.io/public/tech-blog/cgi-c-harp-2.md

 #####Polling

-Let's define our contract: The user will send us a timestamp of when they last retrieved the history for the chat.
+Let's define our contract: The user will send us an epoch timestamp of when they last retrieved the history for the chat.
 If this timestamp is less than the last modification time of our history file, we know that the history has been updated.
 Sounds like the perfect opportunity to make use of our function `fileLastModifiedAfter`!